ccall48/chirpstack-hpr/README.md

 ## Initial Helium Setup
 - [Helium Roaming Quickstart](https://docs.helium.com/iot/lorawan-roaming/#roaming-quickstart)

+## To Get Started
+- git clone this repository.
+- create an external attachable network eg. `docker network create core-infra` to attach chirpstack-docker and chirpstack-hpr to.
+- edit network section in the docker compose to attach to the same docker network created above in chirpstack-docker compose.
+- rename `.env.sample` to `.env` and edit with required settings applicable to your installation. you should name the hosts needed by there docker container name and not docker IP address as this can change between restarts causing breakage.
+- `docker compose up` should pull the current container from gh and start the container check for any errors. if you need to change things its usually best to recreate the containers `ctrl-c` to terminate current running container and disgard with `docker compose down --remove-orphans` make and save any changes as needed. once you have it right start docker in detached mode `docker compose up -d`

 ## TODO:
 1. possibly migrate sql to more friendly pythonic sqlalchemy ORM.